Villain (2017 film)

 The story revolves around ADGP Mathew Manjooran, a senior IPS officer renounces his office after taking a sabbatical but is re-enlisted to deal with one last case involving a series of connected murders.
 Principal photography began on 3 March 2017 in Thiruvananthapuram, Kerala and ended in mid-June.
 It was the first Indian film to be completely filmed in 8K resolution.
-Villain was released in India on October 19, coinciding with the Diwali holiday.
+Villain was released in India on October 18, coinciding with the Diwali holiday.
 It received generally mixed reviews from critics.
-It also marked the Malayalam debut for Vishal, Hansika Motwani, Raashi Khanna and Srikanth.
+It also marked the Malayalam debut for Vishal, Raashii Khanna, Hansika Motwani and Meka Srikanth.